Powerful and most sensitive HTS plate reader

 White microplates are best suited for luminescence detection as they magnify the signal by reflection.
-Detailed information on the microplate choice is found in our blog post: "The microplate: utility in practice." and in the HowTo Note 6: How to choose the best microplate colour for my assay.
+Detailed information on the microplate choice can be found in our blog post: "The microplate: utility in practice." and in the HowTo Note 6: How to choose the best microplate colour for my assay.

 The colour of a microplate influences cross-talk through the well walls: the darker the plate the lower the cross-talk.
 Measuring luminescence assays in black microplates significantly reduces cross-talk and limits background and measurement variability.
 However, due to overall reduced signal intensities, the assay window is also significantly impaired.
 Accordingly, black microplates should only be used in luminescence when very strong signals are expected.
 Grey microplates offer a compromise between cross-talk reduction and signal magnification.